shivamkarn1/shivamkarn1/README.md

-## Hi there 👋 I am Undergraduate Student of Purwanchal Campus.
+## Hi there 👋 I am Undergraduate Student of Institute of Engineering, Purwanchal Campus.
 I am studying Bachelors.
 I like coding.